-- Stop for a spell at Barr Camp (about 6-miles up the trail), fill up on water (remember!?), ask to pack out some trash (maybe get a candybar for the effort) because you have lots of room having only packed the essentials.
+- Stop for a spell at Barr Camp (about 6-miles up the trail), fill up on water, ask to pack out some trash (maybe get a candy bar for the effort) because you have lots of room having only packed the essentials.

-- Kids can do this climb…but be smart.
-Maybe plan on overnighting at Barr Camp (lots of sleeping options!) and make it a 2-day trek.
+- Kids can do this climb, but be smart.
+Consider staying the night at Barr Camp (lots of sleeping options!) and make it a 2-day trek.

-OK, trying to keep this short and informative…FAIL!
 Hope it works out for you and your crew.
-Say it with me now… This Mountain is NOT unclimbable….Zeb!
+Say it with me now: This Mountain is NOT unclimbable….Zeb!